khachapuris/clic/README.md

 customization, also check the Token specialization & Mapping specialization sections.

-### Overview
+### Overview & example

 1. Create a Python file in `~/.clic/modules`, name it something like `mymodule.py` (use any name you like)
 2. The calculator will search for two variables in your file;
     namely `CLIC_TOKENS` (required) and `CLIC_MAPPINGS` (optional):
     - `CLIC_TOKENS` lists all functions and variables provided by the module
-    - `CLIC_MAPPINGS` lists all mappings provided by the module
+    - `CLIC_MAPPINGS` lists all keyboard mappings provided by the module

-Paste this example into your file:
+Consider the example below:

 ```python
 # ~/.clic/modules/mymodule.py